OfficeDev/Unified-API-Getting-Started-Labs/JavaScript/README.md

-# Getting Started with the Office 365 Unified API (AngularJS) #
+# Getting Started with the Office 365 Unified API (JavaScript) #
-This folder contains a hands-on lab for getting started with the Office 365 Unified API in an AngularJS single-page application (SPA).
-This solution is part of a broader getting started series across a number of platforms/languages.
+This folder contains a hands-on lab for getting started with the Office 365 Unified API using raw JavaScript (no libraries...not even JQuery).
+This solution is part of a broader getting started series across a number of platforms/languages, including AngularJS and Node.js.

 ## Step 1: Register the Application ##
 1. Login to the Azure Management Portal at [https://manage.azurewebsites.net](https://manage.azurewebsites.net "https://manage.azurewebsites.net") using an account that has access to the O365 Organization’s Azure Active Directory